Benefits of mergers and acquisitions for your company to get

 6. New corporate capabilities

-For instance, a company that has great engineering but poor marketing can successfully merge with another larger business that has great marketing capabilities and, probably, larger marketing budget.
+For instance, a company that has great engineering but poor marketing can successfully merge with another larger business that has great marketing capabilities and, probably, a larger marketing budget.

 7. Economies of scale